meatballs/meatballs.github.io/content/personal/conference_guidelines.rst

 The kind of diversity I'm looking for doesn't happen by accident.
 It only happens when the organisers of an event put time and effort in making anyone and everyone feel welcome and comfortable.
-It requires organises to think about the needs of people from many backgrounds and to take action to fulfil those needs.
+It requires organisers to think about the needs of people from many backgrounds and to take action to fulfil those needs.